sambit-giri/AstronomyCalc/docs/index.rst

 AstronomyCalc
 =============

 This is a package for basic astronomical and cosmological calculations.
-The source package can be found at [GitHub](https://github.com/sambit-giri/AstronomyCalc).
+The source package can be found at `GitHub <https://github.com/sambit-giri/AstronomyCalc>`_.

 Contents
 ========